 Whether you are interested in a water sports paradise, parks or relaxation: The superb excursion destinations in Essen will make the visit memorable and provide the ideal retreat after an eventful visit to the trade fair.

 From the exhibition to nature: the Grugapark

-A waterfall rushes in the quaint mountain landscape, shallow waves lap at the long red legs of the flamingos and three cheeky pelicans toddle happily over the soft meadow green.
+A waterfall rushes in the quaint mountain landscape and shallow waves lap at the long red legs of the flamingos.
 Since 1929, the 70-hectare Gruga has been one of the most popular spots for leisure.
 It is one of the largest and most beautiful city parks in Germany.
 And best of all: The Grugapark is directly adjacent to the exhibition halls.
 After a busy day you can take the time for a bit of relaxation in the park.

 The Gruga provides exceptional aesthetic enjoyment along with themed gardens, a spa and cultural events.
 The Gruga is also a sculpture park.
 Noteworthy are works by Auguste Rodin, Henry Moore and Alfred Hrdlicka, among others.